ozzie-eu/www-ozzie-eu/content/post/posh-error-Invoke-Sqlcmd.md

 ---
 title: "Powershell Error on Invoke-Sqlcmd?
 Ditch the pipe operator."
 date: 2022-06-20T11:20:16+01:00
 description: As you might have read, I'm a fan of GTD.
 Having to develop a quick batch solution for some data copying between different SQL Server databases, I chose to use Powershell scripting and the Invoke-SqlCmd cmdlet.
-However I was faces with unexpected errors for something as trivial as an export/import job.
+However I was faced with unexpected errors for something as trivial as an export/import job.
 draft: false
 tags:
 - sqlserver